smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 DefaultIdleInTxSessionTimeout = '1h' # Default
 ```
-DefaultIdleInTxSessionTimeout is the maximum time allowed for queries to idle in transaction before timing out.
+DefaultIdleInTxSessionTimeout is the maximum time allowed for a transaction to be open and idle before timing out.
+See Postgres `idle_in_transaction_session_timeout` for more details.

 ### DefaultLockTimeout
 ```toml
 DefaultLockTimeout = '15s' # Default
 ```
-DefaultLockTimeout is the maximum time allowed for a query stuck waiting to take a lock before timing out.
+DefaultLockTimeout is the maximum time allowed to wait for database lock of any kind before timing out.
+See Postgres `lock_timeout` for more details.

 ### DefaultQueryTimeout
 ```toml